Montana/manifest/README.md

 2. Any specific image config that is necessary to know how to run a container, some are more niche than others for using certain images.
 For example, information like what command(s) to run when starting the container (as probably represented in the Dockerfile that was used to build the image).

 In short, The Docker container `manifest` is a file that contains data about a container image.
 Specifically `digest`, `sha256`, and most importantly `arch`.
-We can create a `manifest` which points to images for different architectures so that when using the image on a particular architecture Docker automatically pulls the desired image.
+We can create a `docker manifest` which points to images for different architectures so that when using the image on a particular architecture Docker automatically pulls the desired image.

 The main reason for `manifest` is to cross-build docker images.